SNPGuard/snp-guard/README.md

 - `platform_info`
 - `min_commited_tcb`

+**Caution**: The make command above adds the `console=ttyS0` option to the kernel command line of the VM.
+This enables console output from the VM on the terminal, making it much easier to follow the steps in this manual and to debug potential errors.
+However, this is not a secure production setup, as all console data passes through unencrypted host memory.
+In addition, it increases the attack surface of the hypervisor.
+If you are running the VM locally this does not matter, but for a remote production setup, you should remove this option from the template config file and only log in via SSH.

 ## Run integrity-only workflow

 In this workflow, we create a read-only filesystem starting from an existing